 We have listed some helpful tips you can follow to tighten up Facebook account security.
 You don’t necessarily have to apply these security measures, but if you are concerned about your account’s security and don’t want to take any risks, follow these tips:

 1. Add a Phone Number

-Adding a phone number is one of the best ways to secure your account.
-It will let you easily recover your account even if your email is hacked and also let you use Facebook’s 2-step verification.
-To add a phone number, go to Facebook Settings and head to “Mobile” settings from the left menu and click on “Add a Phone”.
-Now, just follow the instructions to add and confirm your phone number.
+Adding a phone number is one of the best and easiest ways to secure your account.
+It will let you recover your account even if your email is hacked and also let you use Facebook’s 2-step verification.
+To add a phone number, visit Facebook’s Personal Information page and click “Your contact information”.

-Few Ways Hackers Can Hack Your Account
+Few Ways Hackers Can Hack Your Facebook Account

 Here are a few ways hackers and malicious actors can hack your Facebook account, so make sure you take the right measures to safeguard your online identity.
 And these measures are: